xawellington/eeee346-s24-hw7/README.md

 ./main
 ```

-* For CLion users: 1) Update the CMakeLists.txt file as below, 2) Click the Compile and Run button, and 3) Provide inputs.
+* For CLion users: 1) update the CMakeLists.txt file as below, 2) click the Compile and Run button, and 3) provide inputs.

 ```
 add_executable(your_project_name main.cpp AutokeyCipher.cpp AutokeyCipher.h CaesarCipher.cpp CaesarCipher.h Cipher.h tests.cpp tests.h)
 ```

-Output messages will be written in the generated result.txt file.
+Output (printed) messages will be written in the result.txt file.

 # Inputs